Battle of La Guaira: Battle

 At first light of the day, Knowles' squadron was 15 mi east of the port of La Guaira and Otter was sent ahead to reconnoitre the inner harbour.
 Spanish lookouts lit signal fires at 6:30 A.M., alerting the people at both La Guaira and Caracas and bringing Governor Gabriel de Zuloaga 25 mi down to the coast with a large body of militia that had been recruited from Colonel Dalzell's regiment in the West Indies.

-The commander of the Spanish garrison Mateo Gual and Captain José Iturriaga prepared for an impending assault supplied with gunpowder by the Dutchs.
+The commander of the Spanish garrison Mateo Gual and Captain José de Iturriaga prepared for an impending assault supplied with gunpowder by the Dutchs.
 About midday HMS Burford stood into the roadstead, followed by HMS Eltham, Norwich, Suffolk, Advice and Assistance.
 Despite the hail of rounds from six batteries the English man-of-war anchored in a double line by 1:00 P.M. and began a furious exchange.
 The Spanish counterfire proved unexpectedly heavy and accurate and this combined with a heavy swell prevented any British disembarkation.
 The Spanish had been forewarned of Knowles's intentions to capture La Guaira.

 After three and a half hours, Burford cut the anchor cable and moved out of range; the frigate Eltham had also been damaged.
 Both accidentally ran afoul of Norwich, and all three ships left the action, reducing Knowles's overall effort.
 Shooting ceased at sundown, around 8:00 P.M, with the battered HMS Burford seeking shelter to leeward, escorted by HMS Norwich, Otter, and Assistance which could not anchor.
 The English resumed a rather desultorily bombardment at dawn the following day with the bomb vessel Comet.
 De Zuloaga was obliged to return to Caracas his capital on 4 March to reassure an uneasy populace that the enemy had not come ashore.
 At 3:00 A.M on 5 March Knowles sent boat parties into La Guaira's roadstead, they boarded a French merchantman before being discovered and driven off.